agile-learning-institute/mentorHub/README.md

 - product manager: Meredith Moorse
 - lead-engineer: Karmen Durbin
 - ui-engineer: TBD
-- api-engineer: TBD
+- api-engineer: Tom Sherman
 - data-engineer: TBD
-- reliability-engineer: TBD
+- reliability-engineer: Karmen Durbin, Graham Paash

-## Trello Board

-TODO: - Get instructions from Karmen, decide how we will do sprints.
-How can someone volunteer to work on a sprint?

 ## Before Contributing

-All institute repositories should be created in the agile-learning-institute organization.
-The repositories should follow this convention ```institute-[service]-[element]``` where service is a service boundry name such as profile, partner, search, etc. and element is one of ```ui | api```. for example ```institute-profile-ui``` would contain a Single Page WebApp, that uses the ```institute-profile-api``` api.
-All of the mongo data structures and test data can be found in [```institute-mongodb```](https://github.com/agile-learning-institute/institute-mongodb).
-Also note that these names are technology agnostic, but the code deployed within a project should be a specific implementation. i.e. institute-search-api could be in any language, but should be implemented in only one.
+All mentorHub repositories should be created in the agile-learning-institute organization.
+The repositories should follow this convention ```mentorhub-[service]-[element]``` where service is a service boundry name such as profile, partner, search, subject, etc. and element is one of ```ui | api```. for example ```mentorhub-profile-ui``` would contain a Single Page WebApp, that uses the ```mentorhub-profile-api``` api.
+All of the mongo data structures and test data can be found in [```mentorhub-mongodb```](https://github.com/agile-learning-institute/mentorhub-mongodb).
+Also note that these names are technology agnostic, but the code deployed within a project should be a specific implementation. i.e. mentorhub-search-api could be in any language, but should be implemented in only one.